-If you’ve ever noticed a dog snacking on a long blade of grass, you might have wondered why on earth an animal that has evolved to hunt and eat meat can sometimes be found grazing like horse or a cow, although much less efficiently!
+If you’ve ever noticed a dog snacking on a long blade of grass, you might have wondered why on earth an animal that has evolved to hunt and eat meat can sometimes be found grazing like a horse or cow, although much less efficiently!
 Some dogs even take it to the extreme and start eating other things like wood or sticks, which can have serious health implications.

 With that being said, grass-eating can happen with almost any breed of dog.
-Doesn’t matter if it’s a smaller breed like a Yorkie or a really large dog like an American Mastiff.
+It doesn’t matter if it’s a smaller breed like a Yorkie or a really large dog like an American Mastiff.
 Almost every breed is susceptible to chomping down on some grass if left alone to explore their independence in your yard or at the park.

 Most people who own a dog end up asking this question at some point or another, and coming to the internet or going to their vet for an answer.
 Interestingly enough, it’s actually a question that has puzzled vets and scientists for a long time and we still don’t have all the answers.
 But we do know some things!
 Let’s look at what they are!